graphitemaster/incbin/README.md

 size of the included binary and exports two global symbols that can be externally referenced in other translation units which contain the data and size of the included binary data respectively.

+## MSVC

+Supporting MSVC is slightly harder as MSVC lacks an inline assembler which can include data.
+To support this we ship a tool which can process source files containing `INCBIN` macro usage and generate an external source files containing the data of all of them combined.
+This file is always named `incbin.c`.
+Just include it into your build and use the `incbin.h` to reference data as needed.
+It's suggested you integrate this tool as part of your projects's pre-build events so that this can be automated.

 ## Miscellaneous